 But you might not need it if:

-Before taking out a policy, make sure you can afford the price of the premium on top of your regular car insurance cover and any possible monthly loan or leasing fees.
+Before taking out a GAP policy, make sure you can afford the price of the premium on top of your regular insurance cover, as well as any possible monthly loan or leasing fees.

 Watch out for these common exclusions:

-GAP insurance is usually associated with new cars because they depreciate in value much faster than used cars and GAP insurance is designed to cover depreciation.
+GAP insurance is usually associated with new cars, vans, motorbikes or motorhomes because they depreciate much faster than used vehicles and GAP insurance is designed to cover depreciation.

-You can still get GAP insurance for used cars, but the benefits are potentially smaller so it might not be worthwhile for the cost.
+You can still get GAP insurance for used motors, but the benefits are potentially smaller so it might not be worthwhile for the cost.

 Gocompare.com introduces you to i-Wonder to provide GAP insurance quotes.
 Gocompare.com’s relationship with i-Wonder is limited to that of a business partnership, no common ownership or control rights exist between us